sghosh89/BioDyn/DATA/for_BioTIME/raw_data/BioTIMEData_Blowes-Supp-etal-2019/README.txt

 this folder contains:
-bioTIMEmetadataScienceStudies.csv : file containing the meta data for all studies. bioTIMEQueryScienceStudies.csv : file containing the data for all studies.
+bioTIMEmetadataScienceStudies.csv : file containing the meta data for studies.
+BioTIMEQueryScienceStudies2019.csv : file containing the data for studies.

+STUDY_ID = 42, 215 included in our analysis.

 to know more, see https://www.science.org/doi/10.1126/science.aaw1620